mj-jimenez/pandrugs-frontend/app/help/help.md

 Except for the drug queries, the final PanDrugs ranking shows a collapsed GScore for each treatment, which is the maximum GScore among all drug-gene associations.
 PanDrugs collapsed table can be expanded to retrieve each individual GScore.

-## 4. Genes, Gene Ranking, CNVs, Small Variants and Multi-omics Query Output<a name="genes-gene-rank-cnvs-vcf-and-multi-omics-query-output"></a>
+## 4. Gene Names, Gene Ranking, CNVs, Small Variants and Multi-omics Query Output<a name="genes-gene-rank-cnvs-vcf-and-multi-omics-query-output"></a>

 Once the query has been completed, a downloadable report with top results, a summary box with the execution details, some plots and a summary table with a drug ranking will appear.